adminstratserver/gammatrades-app/readme.txt

 15th Aug 2020
 ==============

-Test web-hook 1th Aug 7:45pm (test one more time!!)
+Test web-hook 18th Aug 9:10am

 Do the following after spinning a new droplet